qawolf/crik/README.md

 # Checkpoint and Restore in Kubernetes - crik

 `crik` is a project that aims to provide checkpoint and restore functionality for Kubernetes pods mainly targeted for node shutdown and restart scenarios.
-Under the hood, it utilizes [`criu`](https://github.com/checkpoint-restore/criu) to checkpoint and restore process trees.
+It is a command wrapper that, under the hood, utilizes [`criu`](https://github.com/checkpoint-restore/criu) to checkpoint and restore process trees in a `Pod`.

 It is a work in progress and is not ready for production use.

-`crik` has two componenets:
+`crik` has two components:
 - `crik` - a command wrapper that executes given command and checkpoints it when SIGTERM is received and restores from checkpoint when image directory contains a checkpoint.
 - `manager` - a kubernetes controller that watches `Node` objects and updates its internal map of states so that `crik`